-Utilizing local equipment, material suppliers and two local equipment operators to supplement North Wind’s construction crew, the company performed reconstruction of the 2,300-foot causeway to the trestle, and expanded the capacity of the parking lot on the island..
-The causeway fillslopes were fortified with rip rap armoring; the rip rap obtained from a local supplier in Stewart B.C.
+Utilizing local equipment, material suppliers, and two local equipment operators to supplement North Wind’s construction crew, the company performed reconstruction of the 2,300-foot causeway to the trestle, and expanded the capacity of the parking lot on the island.
+The causeway fillslopes were fortified with rip rap armoring; the rip rap was obtained from a local supplier in Stewart, British Columbia.
 Other equipment and aggregate for the road was provided by Canadian companies.

 North Wind Services also installed a 100-foot-long, 6-foot-diameter aluminum drainpipe crossing through the causeway road to add cross drainage for tidal flows.
 The wooden trestle was removed and replaced with a 766-foot, two-lane concrete trestle by prime contractor Orion Marine.
 The work was completed in late 2013.

 Article from CIRI newsletter “The Raven’s Circle” (February 2014)